 Later Life and Death

-In 1519 da Gama would become the first Portuguese Count that was not born of royal blood.
+In 1519, da Gama would become the first Portuguese Count who was not born of royal blood.

 His body would be buried in the city of Kochi.
 His remains were sent back to Portugal 15 years later in 1539.